jmvezic/documentation/docs/installation/manual/installing_solr.md

 Before we can create configurations to use with Solr, the core we created earlier needs to be referenced in Drupal.

-Log in to the Drupal site at `/user` using the sitewide administrator username and password, then navigate to `/admin/config/search/search-api/add-server`.
+Log in to the Drupal site at `/user` using the sitewide administrator username and password (if using defaults from previous chapters this should be `islandora` and `islandora`), then navigate to `/admin/config/search/search-api/add-server`.

 Fill out the server addition form using the following options: